kelubia/Active-Directory-Monitoring-and-Attack-Detection-Home-lab/README.md

 ![14](https://github.com/kelubia/Active-Directory-Monitoring-and-Attack-Detection-Home-lab/assets/98921903/37842ec1-a7fe-4826-9cfb-a6e0ce881a13)
 ![15](https://github.com/kelubia/Active-Directory-Monitoring-and-Attack-Detection-Home-lab/assets/98921903/509579cb-a7a4-4af5-ae02-bbc4fdc13161)
-I ran into an issue of simutaniously running Splunk server and windows target machine togetheron my PC.
+I ran into an issue of simultaneously running the Splunk server and Windows target machine together on my PC. sooo on to the cloud we go..... ( not ready to buy a new pc meow)